voxos-ai/bolna/README.md

 4. Synthesizing LLM responses back to telephony using `AWS Polly`, `XTTS`, etc.
 5. Instructing the Agent to perform tasks like sending emails, text messages, booking calendar after the conversation has ended

-Refer to the [docs](https://docs.bolna.dev) for a deepdive into all supported providers
+Refer to the [docs](https://docs.bolna.dev) for a deepdive into all supported providers.

 ## Agents
 This repo contains the following types of agents in the `agents` directory which can be used to create conversational applications: